 The consultant team prepared preliminary opinions of probable costs for design, permitting and construction of a 50-slip mooring field such as those presented as Phase I alternatives in this study.
-The opinion of probable cost is on the order of \$730,000.
+A preliminary opinion of probable costs for design, permitting and construction was established to be on the order of \$630,000 for one phase of a mooring field and \$970,000 for a harbormaster building.
 A breakdown of item descriptions and order of magnitude costs is included in Appendix C.